DIY Pineapple Art: A tutorial for inexpensive art work, made with a dollar store wooden canvas, scrapbook paper, and Mod Podge -Pattern included.

 This summer I’ve spotted lots of pineapples in home decor, and I’m falling in love with them.
 I especially love the bright colours I’ve been seeing them in.
-This geometric pineapple art is a really inexpensive DIY art piece, perfect for a fun, colourful bit of summer whimsical decor.
+This DIY pineapple art is a really inexpensive art piece.
+It’s perfect for a fun, colourful bit of summer whimsical decor.

 This month for the #12MonthsOfDIY challenge we got to work with Mod Podge, and that’s what I used to create this piece. #MayModPodge

 I started out with a wooden canvas, from the dollar store.
-I applied a little stain to the unfinished wood, I used a stain wipe, and they’re great because you can use one and re-seal the package for another time.
+To finish the wood, I applied a little stain to the unfinished wood.
+I used a stain wipe, and they’re great because you can use one and re-seal the package for another time.
 They’re easy to use, with no brush to clean up, just be sure to wear gloves -or wrap your hand in a plastic bag if you have no gloves, like me. 😉

-I used a bit of glitter paper in mine for a little added sparkle.
+I also used a bit of glitter paper in mine for a little added sparkle.

 This little pineapple art piece has summer written all over it!

-With inexpensive DIY Geometric Pineapple Art, life really is a party!
+With inexpensive DIY Pineapple Art, life really is a party!

 Now it’s time to see the rest of the #12MonthsOfDIY Mod Podge projects from my Canadian Blogging friends!